Preparing for the Pacific Crest Trail (easily the greatest physical undertaking of one’s life) can seem like an impossible task.

 Plagued by blisters, spastic muscles, and soreness in every part of my body, there were days that I felt as though I would end up a corpse on the trail (and days that I wished I had).

-The first few weeks were nothing short of masochistic torture, but my body did eventually adapt.
+The first few weeks were nothing short of an extreme exercise in masochism, but my body did eventually adapt.
 After a few hundred miles, the physical struggles of the trail faded into memory and the mental battles began.

-If you are reasonably fit and have experience with strenuous exercise in the past, then you are capable of surviving the PCT (without a serious training regimen beforehand).
+If you are reasonably fit and have experience with strenuous exercise in the past, then you are capable of surviving the Pacific Crest Trail (without a serious training regimen beforehand).

 Should you insist on training then you have two options: work on your cardiovascular health, or do some long-distance, overnight, backpacking trips with your fully loaded pack (because the only real way to prepare for thru-hiking, is thru-hiking).